a PNG Collective Global Exhibition

 50th Anniversary of Independence

-In anticipation of Papua New Guinea's historic milestone commemorating the Nation's 50th Anniversary of Independence on September 16, 2025, we extend an invitation to selected museums and cultural institutions to come together for WanBel: a PNG Collective Global Exhibition.
+To commemorate Papua New Guinea's historic milestone 50th Anniversary of Independence on September 16, 2025, selected museums and cultural institutions were invited to come together for WanBel: a PNG Collective Global Exhibition.

-The Mariwai Project, in partnership with the PNG Ministry of Tourism, Arts and Culture and its agencies the National Museum and Art Gallery, Port Moresby and the PNG National Cultural Commission (NCC), engages these collaborations as part of PNG’s official 2025 national program: Celebrate our History, Inspire our Future.
+The Mariwai Project, in partnership with the PNG Ministry of Tourism, Arts and Culture and its agencies the National Museum and Art Gallery, Port Moresby and the PNG National Cultural Commission (NCC), engages these collaborations as part of PNG’s official 2025 national program: Celebrate our History, Inspire our Future running through to September 16, 2026.

 “As we prepare to celebrate the 50th anniversary of our nation’s independence, it is imperative that we showcase the rich cultural heritage and artistic talents of papua New Guinea to the world.
 Our art is a vibrant representation of our history, diversity and identity, and it deserves recognition on a global stage…Let us seize the opportunity to elevate Papua New Guinea’s standing in the global arts community whilst instilling pride in our citizens.”